mauritssilvis/challenges/java/java-project-cli/README.md

 #### 1.1.1 Installation

 To work with Java code, you have to install the Java Development Kit (JDK).

-You can install the Adoptium distribution of the JDK as follows:
+You can install the [Adoptium](https://adoptium.net/) distribution of the JDK as follows:

 - Go to https://adoptium.net/temurin/releases/.
 - Select the latest long-term support (LTS) version of Java (Java 21 at the time of writing).
 - Download the archive or installer matching your system.
 - Extract or install the files in a convenient location.

+If you want to work with Java from the command line, as is done in this project, you have to add the Java executables to your path:

 - Add the full path of the created `jdk-X+Y/bin` folder to your `PATH` environment variable.
 Here, `X` and `Y` are placeholders for version numbers.

-You can verify your Java installation using the following steps:
+You can then verify your Java installation using the following steps:

 - Run the command `java --version`.
 - Verify that the output matches the desired JDK version.